Fabrice-breizh/Fractales-Explorer/README.md

 # Fractal Explorer

 A free, standalone, interactive fractal explorer that runs directly in the browser.
+You can now put entire worlds on a floppy disk...

 Fractal Explorer lets you explore 2D and 3D fractals, zoom in, play with color palettes, export images, save favorite views, and rediscover that very simple pleasure: pointing somewhere into infinity and seeing what it hides.